MicroEJ/docs/DeviceDeveloperGuide/appendix/tools/ui/lldisplayextra.rst

 --------------

-Display module calls the function ``LLDISPLAY_EXTRA_IMPL_error`` when the LLDISPLAY implementation *have to* perform a drawing but do not.
+Display module calls the function ``LLDISPLAY_EXTRA_IMPL_error`` when the LLDISPLAY implementation *has to* perform a drawing but does not.

 .. table:: LLDISPLAY_EXTRA Error Messages